microsoft/WhatTheHack/xxx-OpenAIOnAzure/README.md

 ## Prerequisites

-- Your own Azure subscription with Owner access
+- Access to an Azure subscription with Owner access
-- Visual Studio Code
+	- If you don’t have one, Sign Up for Azure HERE
-- Azure CLI
+	- Familiarity with Azure Cloud Shell
-- An AVNET X231 device
+- An IDE: Visual Studio Code, WebStorm, PyCharm or IntelliJ

 ## Contributors